 Most flea eggs hatch in about two weeks, although they can hatch more quickly than this in ideal environmental conditions.
 Conversely, cold temperatures may prevent eggs from hatching for more than a month.

-A basic flea treatment program can help ensure you and your dog have an enjoyable summer.
-Just follow the suggestions recommended above and you should be able to keep the fleas at bay.
 Of course, if we haven't covered it, let us know what you have found to be the best flea treatment for dogs.